 Requests for individual C&Ts began almost as soon as the Board assumed management authority for subsistence on Federal public lands in 1990.
 Because of the proximity of the Parks Highway to Denali National Park, many of the first requests came from residents of this area (Norris 2002:229).
-Cantwell is the only resident zone community on the highway, yet there are many people who have conducted subsistence harvests in the park who also live along the highway outside of Cantwell (Norris 2002:229).
-Many of the initial individual C&T use proposals were delayed for years due to a backlog of community C&T proposals and lack of clarity as to whether individual C&Ts were within the purview of the Board (Norris 2002: 229-232.
+Cantwell is the only resident zone community on the highway, yet there are many people who have conducted subsistence harvests in the park who also live along the highway outside of Cantwell (Norris 2002: 229).
+Many of the initial individual C&T proposals were held up for years because of a huge backlog of proposals for community C&Ts and lack of clarity as to whether individual C&Ts were within the purview of the Board (Norris 2002: 229-232).
 In 1999, the Board finally addressed several proposals for individual C&Ts.
-The Department of the Interior's Office of the Solicitor affirmed that the Board "had sufficient legal authority under ANILCA to make C&Ts for NPS administered lands on an individual basis" (Norris 2002:232).
-Later in 1999, the Board recognized three individual C&Ts for Denali National Park and several from Wrangell St. Elias National Park (Norris 2002:232, FSB 1999:222-243).
+The Department of the Interior's Office of the Solicitor affirmed that the Board "had sufficient legal authority under ANILCA to make customary and traditional use determinations for NPS administered lands on an individual basis" (Norris 2002:232).
+Later in 1999, the Board recognized three individual C&Ts for Denali National Park and several from Wrangell St. Elias National Park (Norris

+2002:232, FSB 1999:222-243).
 The Board also denied some of these proposals due to lack of sufficient information exemplifying the eight factors (Norris 2002: 232; FSB 1999: 222-243).
-In 2010 and 2021, the Board approved additional individual C&Ts, for Kevin Mayo of Healy (WP10-31) and Blaine Mayo (ICTP21-01), respectively.
+In 2010 and 2021, the Board approved additional individual C&Ts for Kevin Mayo of Healy (WP10-31) and Blaine Mayo (ICP21-01), respectively.

-In January 2021, the Board adopted a revised policy on individual C&Ts to follow the procedures described in the NPS's "Standard Operating Procedures for Issuance of Subsistence Eligibility Permits and Individual Customary and Traditional Use Determinations."
+In January 2021 the Board adopted a revised policy on individual C&Ts to follow the procedures described in the NPS "Standard Operating Procedures for Issuance of Subsistence Eligibility Permits and Individual Customary and Traditional Use Determinations."
 The new policy allows for proposals to be submitted on a continuous basis and provides for concurrent application for 13.440 Subsistence Eligibility Permits.
-Under these new guidelines, Blaine Mayo of Healy submitted Proposal ICTP21-01, which requested an individual C&T for moose in Unit 13E for himself, his wife, and children (NPS 2021).
+Subsequently under this new policy, Blaine Mayo of Healy submitted Proposal ICTP21-01, which requests an individual C&T for moose in Unit 13E for himself, his wife, and children (NPS 2021).
 The Board approved this request during its August 2021 work session (FSB 2021).

-Eight Factors for Determining Individual Customary and Traditional Use
+Eight Factors for Determining Customary and Traditional Use

-A community or area's C&T use is generally exemplified through the eight factors: (1) a long-term, consistent pattern of use, excluding interruptions beyond the control of the community or area; (2) a pattern of use for these resources recurring in specific seasons for many years; (3) a pattern of use consisting of methods and means of harvest which are characterized by efficiency and economy of effort and cost, conditioned by local characteristics; (4) the consistent harvest and use of fish or wildlife as related to past methods and means of taking: near, or reasonably accessible from the community or park unit; (5) a means of handling, preparing, preserving, and storing fish or wildlife which has been traditionally used by past generations, including consideration of alteration of past practices due to recent technological advances, where appropriate; (6) a pattern of use which includes the handing down of knowledge of fishing and hunting skills, values, and lore from generation to generation; (7) a pattern of use in which the harvest is shared or distributed within a definable community of persons; and (8) a pattern of use which relates to reliance upon a wide diversity of fish and wildlife resources of the area and which provides substantial cultural, economic, social, and nutritional elements to the community or area.
+A community or area's customary and traditional use is generally exemplified through these eight factors: (1) a long-term, consistent pattern of use, excluding interruptions beyond the control of the community or area; (2) a pattern of use recurring in specific seasons for many years; (3) a pattern of use consisting of methods and means of harvest which are characterized by efficiency and economy of effort and cost, conditioned by local characteristics; (4) the consistent harvest and use of fish or wildlife as related to past methods and means of taking: near, or reasonably accessible from the community or area; (5) a means of handling, preparing, preserving, and storing fish or wildlife which has been traditionally used by past generations, including consideration of alteration of past practices due to recent technological advances, where appropriate; (6) a pattern of use which includes the handing down of knowledge of fishing and hunting skills, values, and lore from generation to generation; (7) a pattern of use in which the harvest is shared or distributed within a definable community of persons; and (8) a pattern of use which relates to reliance upon a wide diversity of fish and wildlife resources of the area and which provides substantial cultural, economic, social, and nutritional elements to the community or area.